 One particularly strong memory is of discussions about future careers and how to get the most out of life in a first-year economics course taught by professor Larry Smith.

-“It was just ingrained in us that through technology and a good idea and a great team of people, you can create things – and creation of a new product, creating new technology, is just very exciting for us,” says Au-Yeung, the managing director of people.
+“It was just ingrained in us that through technology and a good idea and a great team of people, you can create things – and creation of a new product, creating new technology, is just very exciting for us,” says Au-Yeung, the managing director of engineering.

 Search for gift sparks app concept